About

 8 a.m. to 5 p.m.
 Monday through Friday

 9 a.m. to 3 p.m.
-Sundays from Memorial Day to Labor Day
+Saturdays from June to Labor Day weekend

 Contact us at 573-336-6355.
 Visit our Visitors Center page or the Industry page for more information.